 If you are able to pay rent as normal you must continue to do so.
 If you are unable to pay the full amount, you should pay as much of your rent as you can.

-The Scottish Government has also called on all social sector landlords (councils, housing associations and housing co-ops) not to evict a tenant because they have suffered financial hardship due to coronavirus.
+The Scottish Government has also called on all social sector landlords (councils, housing associations and housing co-ops) not to evict a tenant because they have suffered financial hardship.
 We expect landlords to be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.

 If you think that you may still have problems paying your rent even with these sources of support, you should speak to your landlord about this as soon as possible.